wojciech-kulik/FlashSpace/README.md

 another app that is not assigned to the workspace, it will be shown on top of the workspace apps.

-I consider this as a desired behavior, because it allows you quickly access other apps without glitches or switching between workspaces.
+I consider this as a desired behavior because it allows you to quickly access other apps without glitches or switching between workspaces.

 This is a common issue with tiling window managers that they often cause glitches